Foreign policy of the Biden administration: Eritrea and Ethiopia

-On January 27, the Department of State demanded that Eritrea withdraw from the Tigray War in Ethiopia.
+In January 2021, the U.S. demanded that Eritrea withdraw from the Tigray War in Ethiopia.
+Humanitarian supplies were being blocked from entering Ethiopia, which all parties in the conflict were accused of causing.
+U.S. Agency for International Development (USAID) head Samantha Power called for "unimpeded humanitarian access to prevent famine".

-U.S. Agency for International Development (USAID) Administrator Samantha Power, an appointee of President Biden, is scheduled to meet with Ethiopian officials in early August 2021 with the goal of preventing war-induced famine in Tigray.
-Power has called for "unimpeded humanitarian access to prevent famine...and meet urgent needs."
-Ethiopia accuses Tigray rebel forces (the TPLF and TDF) of blocking aid access; Tigray forces blame the Ethiopian federal government.

 Liberia

-On January 20, 2021, his first day in office, Biden sent a memorandum to the U.S. State Department reinstating Deferred Enforced Departure (DED) to Liberians.
+In January 2021, Biden sent a memorandum to the U.S. State Department reinstating Deferred Enforced Departure (DED) to Liberians.

 Somalia

-Although most U.S. troops were withdrawn from Somalia in early January 2021, an undisclosed number of U.S. troops participated in a training program against Al-Shabaab jihadists on January 31.

-On July 20, 2021, the U.S. Air Force carried out the first airstrike against position of the al-Shabaab group under the Biden administration.
-The airstrike took place in the city of Galkayo, Somalia.
+Although most U.S. troops were withdrawn from Somalia in early January 2021, an undisclosed number of U.S. troops participated in a training program against al-Shabaab jihadists on January 31.
+In July 2021, the Biden administration carried out its first airstrike against al-Shabaab, in the city of Galkayo.

 Sudan

-USAID Administrator Samantha Power arrived in Sudan on July 31, 2021, to meet with senior transition officials.
-Sudan has been ruled by military and civilian leaders ever since the deposition of longtime Sudanese leader Omar al-Bashir in a military coup amid popular protests.
+USAID Administrator Samantha Power arrived in Sudan in July 2021, to meet with senior transition officials.
+Sudan had been ruled by military and civilian leaders ever since the deposition of longtime Sudanese leader Omar al-Bashir in a military coup amid popular protests.
 Power will meet chairman of the transitional military-civilian Sovereignty Council Gen. Abdel Fattah al-Burhan and Prime Minister Abdalla Hamdok at Khartoum, the Sudanese capital.

 Power described Sudan as "an inspiring example to the world that no leader is ever permanently immune from the will of their people;" she is expected to strengthen U.S. ties with the pro-Western transitional government and leverage USAID's resources to support Sudan's transition to a civilian democracy.